KiikiTinna/NaoRobotPrograms/README.md

 # NAO Robot Movement Programs

-This repository contains programs for the NAO robots to move, which were used for an experiment at work.
+This repository contains programs for the NAO robots to move, which were used for an experiment at the lab.
 The programs utilize the `qi` library for interacting with the NAO robots and the `pybullet` library for simulating their movements.